 First off.
 What was my diagnosis story?
 As a child, I was told I had a “great memory” and was a solid A- to B+ student.
-School could have been more interesting, so I didn’t really try.
+School wasn’t interesting, so I didn’t really try.
 My biggest behavioral issue was that I snuck books into class and read them under my desk.
 If your mental picture of someone with ADHD is an out-of-control “little monster,” then this seems like the opposite.
 I got through college with a degree, taught myself Ruby on Rails (thanks for the framework, Dave!), got a job, and, at some point, started giving conference talks around the world.
 So far, so good.
 No ADHD is on the horizon for me!

 I started seeing a therapist because I’m a knowledge worker, and I wanted to make sure my brain was in top shape.
 A high-performing athlete sees physical therapists and trainers even when performing well.
 I heard others talk about their ADHD on social media.
-I was surprised at some symptoms like “hyperfocus,” the blessing/curse that is an inability to complete a task you’re engaged with.
+I was surprised at some symptoms like “hyperfocus,” the blessing/curse that is an inability to stop a task you’re engaged with.
 I heard about time blindness and other traits that resonated with me.
 As Jessica McCabe from “How to ADHD” (YouTube channel and book) would say, “But every [programmer] has those problems, right?”
-You might think this is where my therapist stood up and loudly declared, “YOU HAVE ADHD.”
+You might think this is where my therapist stood up and loudly declared, “NO, YOU HAVE ADHD.”
 But they didn’t; I’ve found there’s a bit of a stigma about ADHD, even within the mental health community.
 My therapist’s approach was to not validate my “hey, this is resonating with me” but instead take the approach of Asking, “What are the impacts of that being true?
 How can that information be helpful?” for lack of a better term they “leaned out” of the self-diagnosis but didn’t dismiss it (thankfully).
 They encouraged me to seek more materials and bring them back to discuss with them.

 Oof, I skipped a part.
 Why was I bringing that self-diagnosis part up to my therapist?
 ADHD doesn’t just affect your professional life.
 In fact, my ADHD is amazing for my professional life (usually) as it helps me debug a problem for hours as the day slips away.
 It also affects relationships.
 Life for me growing up was tough.
 I always felt like something was wrong.
 I felt like life was harder for me than everyone else, but I did well enough, so it mostly sounded like I was a big complainer to adults.
 I was able to develop coping mechanisms that worked, such as bringing books to school when I was young.
 I had more agency to adapt to the world when I got older.
 This is one reason I’m so drawn to open source: it lets me fix problems that are trivial to others but deeply painful and personal.
-While I could terraform my professional and adult life to work with my brain quirks and preferences, terraforming my wife and children wasn’t an option.
-Children are quite inflexible in their needs, and it was difficult for me to adapt.
-I could improve at doing mundane and basic things but then over-compensate by knocking a handful of really difficult (and interesting) things out of the park.
-You can’t do that with kids.
-All their needs are primal yet basic, and it doesn’t matter how well you can change a diaper - there’s no way to do it so well that your infant says, “Wow, that was great.”

-One day, I was having an argument with my wife.
-It was about how I never planned dates.
-It got heated.
-She had to go to a meeting, and I planned to return to the conversation “Hey, how about we grab lunch after your meeting to talk it over.”
-I realized that I needed to meet the basic expectations of planning events and trying to compensate for them by taking action then and there.
-The suggestion might seem trite or pandering, but she thought it was good and agreed.
-An hour later, she walked into my office (garage), and I literally couldn’t remember why she was there.
-Or rather, I was in the middle of another task, and when she walked in, I had to rack my brain to quickly retrieve the info that would provide context to her: “I’m here.”
-It took a split second too long, and she noticed.
-Turns out.
-I don’t “have a good memory.”
-What I do have is the ability to recall extremely detailed information about a situation, given that I’m primed with the context.
 This gives the false impression of me having a good memory but makes things like “forgetting” you were fighting with your wife and agreeing to go have lunch with her really confusing to other people.
 It makes it seem like you care about other things but not them.
 In fact, I deeply care about the people around me, especially my wife.
 She got pissed, I had a bit of a breakdown.
 We did go to lunch, and while there, I realized that I had lost track of time and missed my remote call with my therapist.
+Oops.

 That was a bit of a boiling-over moment, and I was convinced something was wrong in a way that “try harder (at relationships)” was not the fix.
 I pushed my therapist harder.
 They suggested an awful info session class on relationships for couples with ADHD that left my wife in tears.
-Eventually, we found the book ADHD and Us by Anita Robertson, and I could really see myself and my relationship in the words of that book.
+Eventually, we found the book “ADHD and Us” by Anita Robertson, and I could really see myself and my relationship in the words of that book.

 At this point, I was not on meds, but I started bringing up the things from the book more and more.
 I didn’t actually know how to get meds to try them, but I was medication-curious.
 I found an online ADHD provider, and I felt a mixture of relief and doubt when they said, “Yes, sounds like you have ADHD,” and gave me a prescription.
 Was I telling them what they wanted to hear because I had hyperfocused on the topic and knew all the symptoms inside and out?
 Or did I actually have ADHD?
 For the longest time, that was my biggest battle.
 Answering the question, “Do I actually have ADHD?
 Or is this all in my head?”
 I eventually found an available in-person psychiatrist.
 They are REALLY hard to find.
 I blankly asked them, “Is this real, or did I make it up,” and through many sessions, they affirmed that I had ADHD.
 But I still didn’t believe it.